Mysticmarks/worldforge/libs/mercator/README.md

 ### Shading
 * generate shading information based on height and gradient
 * new types of shaders can be added quite easily
+* polygonal areas may be marked as holes to carve out unshaded regions
 * used on the client side

 ### Collision